RAPID-Platform-Projects/Rapid-Docs/training/Extending and Customising Rapid Business/5-Summary/5-Summary.md

 # Summary

-Congratulations on completing the "Extending and Customising Modules" training.
+Congratulations on completing the **Extending and Customising Rapid Business** training.
 You should now be confident with:

 1. Adding tables and table subtypes, and building UI components so that data can be added into these tables.